ipfs/ipfs-docs/docs/how-to/browser-tools-frameworks.md

 ---
-title: Browser Tools and Frameworks
+title: Browser tools and frameworks
 description: Information on how to use IPFS in combination with your favorite frameworks or browser implementation tools.
 ---